 The Group has made clear provisions on recruitment management and dismissal in the Management Rules on Human Resources of the employee manual.
-Following the principle of "Fair, Just and Open", we recruit talents through open recruitment, self-recommendation, recommendation and other ways.
+Following the principle of "Fairness, Justice and Openness", we recruit talents through open recruitment, self-recommendation, recommendation and other ways.
 During the recruitment, we select suitable candidates based on objective factors like interview performance, qualification and work experience and don't discriminate against people due to different ethnicity, native place, gender, language, religion and other factors.
 We sign labour contracts with candidates who are formally hired and employees according to the law to protect their legitimate labour rights and interests.
-Meanwhile, if employees severely violate the company's rules and regulations, they will be subject to disciplinary punishments, including immediate dismissal, after investigation and confirmation of the relevant cases.
+Meanwhile, if employees severely violate the company's rules and regulations, they will be subject to disciplinary punishments, or immediate dismissal, after investigation and confirmation of the relevant cases.

-The Group respects and protects human rights.
-To this end, we rigorously prohibit hiring any child or forced labour in our workplace.
+The Group respects and protects human rights and rigorously prohibit hiring any child or forced labour in our workplace.
 During the recruitment and handling of admission procedure, we check the identity documents, educational backgrounds and work reference records of the candidates and employees, so as to ensure that they meet the minimum age requirement of the law and the job qualifications for relevant positions.
-At the same time, the Group requires our suppliers and service providers to follow the compliant recruitment practices.
-If we find that they use child or forced labour, the Group will terminate the business cooperation.
+At the same time, we also requires suppliers and service providers to follow the compliant recruitment practices.
+If we find that they use child or forced labour, we will terminate the business cooperation.
 During the Reporting Period, the Group did not discover any violation of relevant labour laws and regulations.